 - American Express regularly have AmEx offers that can be used to purchase Amazon gift cards, we will update this section when one of these promotions is available (currently one available here)

 - A lot of grocery stores have fuel rewards programs and usually Amazon gift cards will trigger points for these programs.
 Sometimes they have increased offers for up to 4x points.

 If you don’t have access to a credit card or debit card you can link your checking account to Amazon.
 They’ll also give you a 2% bonus, more details here.

 Most shopping portals (e.g Topcashback) will offer 6% in specific categories.
 These categories change from time to time and the portal offering the best rates also changes from time to time.
 You can view the best rates here.
+Keep in mind Ibotta usually has some extra categories that other portals do not have.
 JetBlue used to offer 3 JetBlue points on all purchases, but that is unfortunately no longer the case.

 If you’d like to support this site, you can also do so by using our Amazon link found here*.
-Just keep in mind you won’t earn any portal rewards if you do use our link, we greatly appreciate readers who do support us in this way.
+Just keep in mind you won’t earn any portal rewards if you do use our link.

 Card Link Programs

 Spent lets you link your debit & credit cards to their loyalty program.
 You earn 1% cash back on these purchases and Amazon is an option.
 Update: Spent removed Amazon as an option at the start of July 2018.
 Drop lets you link your debit & credit cards to their loyalty programs and choose five merchants to earn points on .
 Amazon is one of those options and you’ll earn 20 points per $1 spent (plus 2,000 for your first Amazon purchase).
 Points are worth 0.1¢ each when redeeming for gift cards meaning you effectively get 2% back.Update: Amazon is no longer an option for new Drop users.

 It’s possible to get discount codes for Amazon that work on all purchases.
 In particular there are three worth keeping in mind: